 Le Bateau-Lavoir – Picasso's Old Studio, Paris

-It was at this informal art club that Picasso voiced for the first time the concept of cubism.
-Daily discussions took place in the studios and spilled out into the neighboring cafes.
+Picasso, who lived here from 1904 to 1912, created seminal works like "Young Girl with a Flower Basket" and "Boy with a Pipe" in 1905, and "The Young Ladies of Avignon" in 1907, signaling the beginnings of Cubism.
+Daily discussions in the studios spilled out into the neighboring cafes.
 Slowly, the old style of painting was abandoned and a new aesthetic doctrine started to emerge.

-In 1970, the wooden structure caught a fire and only the façade survived the incident.
+However, the building's artistic legacy faced a harsh interruption when the wooden structure caught fire and was mostly destroyed in 1970, leaving only the façade intact.
 Fortunately, the edifice was rebuilt eight years later.
 Today, the birthplace of Cubism is no longer open to the public, but its front window, filled with old photographs, vividly depicts the eventful history of the place.

 Want to visit this sight?
 Check out these Self-Guided Walking Tours in Paris.
 Alternatively, you can download the mobile app "GPSmyCity: Walks in 1K+ Cities" from Apple App Store or Google Play Store.
 The app turns your mobile device to a personal tour guide and it works offline, so no data plan is needed when traveling abroad.